High Priority Free Software Projects

 Not a developer?
 There's still a lot you can do.
 Using one of the free software Skype replacements listed above is a great start.
 You can also help by contributing to the documentation and tutorials for such projects, as well as filing feature and bug requests.

 Everyone can track progress and stay up to date with replacements for Skype on the LibrePlanet wiki.

 More and more everyday computer users are becoming amateur videographers, and we need to make sure that their operating systems come complete with free software to meet their needs.

-Ways to help.There are a number of quality, free software video editing programs, such as Kino, Cinelerra, AVIDemux, Kdenlive, LiVES, Lumiera, as well as PiTiVi, Blender, and the Open Movie Editor.
+Ways to help.There are a number of quality, free software video editing programs.
+The most active are Kdenlive, PiTiVi, and Blender.
+Others include Kino, Cinelerra, AVIDemux, LiVES, Lumiera, and the Open Movie Editor.
 Along the way, the easiest way to help is to use these editors and to encourage others to do the same.
 You can help these projects directly by submitting bug reports, adding features, improving usability, and creating tutorials, guides, and documentation.